-Head of the Department, Professor Tõnu Kaljuste
+Head of Studies, Professor Tõnu Kaljuste

 (choral conducting in the bachelor’s programme, orchestral conducting can be selected in the master’s programme)

-There are more than 1,400 choirs in Estonia; many of them participate in the Estonian Song Festival, the most prominent and uniting event for the entire nation.
-The choral conducting curriculum of EAMT largely concentrates on educating people with the aim of maintaining the Song Festival tradition and elevating its artistic quality.
+There are more than 1,400 choirs in Estonia.
+Many of them participate in the Estonian Song Festival, the most prominent and uniting event for the entire nation.
+The choral conducting curriculum at EAMT largely concentrates on educating people with the aim of maintaining the Song Festival tradition and elevating its artistic quality.
 At the same time, conductors need new choral works to contribute to musical life.
 Veljo Tormis, Arvo Pärt, Urmas Sisask, Erkki-Sven Tüür, René Eespere, Toivo Tulev and Tõnu Kõrvits, among many other Estonian composers, have introduced numerous new and interesting works to the world music stage in recent decades.